reflectoring/reflectoring.github.io/_posts/2020-12-03-spring-boot-exception-hanlding.md

 }
 ```

-The handler functions defined in the above class, and the other support code is identical to that we saw in the [@ExceptionHandler](#exceptionhandler) section
+The handler functions defined in the above class, and the other support code is almost identical to that we saw in the [@ExceptionHandler](#exceptionhandler) section.
-apart from couple of things which we will talk about in while.
-The difference here is that these handlers will handle exceptions thrown by all the controllers
+A couple of things are new which we will talk about in while.
+One major difference here is that these handlers will handle exceptions thrown by all the controllers
 in the application and not just `ProductController`.

 If we want to selectively apply or limit the scope of the Controller Advice to a particular controller, or a package we can do it
-using number of its available properties:
+using a number of its available properties:
 * `@ControllerAdvice("com.reflectoring.controller")` - We can pass package name or list of it in the annotation's `value`
   parameter.
-With this controller advice will only handle exceptions of this package's controllers.
+With this, Controller Advice will only handle exceptions of this package's controllers.
 * `@ControllerAdvice(annotations = Adviced.class)` - Only controllers marked with `@Adivsed` annotation will be advised
   by the Controller Adviser.

 Find other parameters in the [`@ControllerAdvice` annotation doc](https://www.javadoc.io/doc/org.springframework/spring-web/4.3.8.RELEASE/org/springframework/web/bind/annotation/ControllerAdvice.html).

 ### `ResponseEntityExceptionHandler`
-According to its documentation, `ResponseEntityExceptionHandler` is a convenient base class for a Controller advice classes.
+According to its documentation, `ResponseEntityExceptionHandler` is a convenient base class for Controller Advice classes.
 It provides
 exception handlers for internal Spring exceptions.
-If we don't extend it then all the exceptions will be redirected to
+If we don't extend it then all the exceptions will be redirected to `DefaultHandlerExceptionResolver`
- which returns `ModelAndView`.
+which returns `ModelAndView` object.
 Since we are on the mission to handle all the exceptions
 by ourselves, we don't want to miss those.

 As you can see we have overridden two of the `ResponseEntityExceptionHandler` methods:
 * `handleMethodArgumentNotValid` - In [@ExceptionHandler](#exceptionhandler) section we had implemented a handler for it ourselves.
-In here we only
+In here we have only
-overridden it's behavior.
+  overridden its behavior.
 * `handleExceptionInternal` - All the handlers in the `ResponseEntityExceptionHandler` use this function to build the
   `ResponseEntity` similar to our `buildErrorResponse`.
-If we don't override this then the clients will receive only Http status
+If we don't override this then the clients will receive only HTTP status
- in response and body but since we include http statues in our responses we have overridden the method.
+  in response but since we include HTTP statues in our response bodies as well, we have overridden the method.

 <div class="notice warning">